gsoft-inc/sg-orbit/README.md

 When completed, the whole Storybook will represent a functional catalog of all the Sharegate design system components and will be available online for the design team.

-For more informations about the automated tests, view the [Visual Regression Tests](https://github.com/gsoft-inc/sg-brand/blob/master/README.md#visual-regression-tests) section.
+For more informations about the automated visual tests, view the [Testings](https://github.com/gsoft-inc/sg-brand/blob/master/README.md#testing) section.

 **Start developing**